circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 - Registration wizard for medium screens: Registration wizard
 - Registration wizard for small screens: Registration wizard

-# Groups

-Correct the internal names of all groups that are open for public registration.
-The internal name should follow the convention {community}_{type}.
-For example utrechtseeuro_bedrijven, fryskeeuro_particulieren, etc.

-# Agreements

-Add a new agreement for United Economy:
-- Name: Ledencontract United Economy
-- Content: {as supplied by UnEc.}

-Add the new United Economy agreement to the Product 'Algemeen United Economy'.
-And also the general 'Algemene Voorwaarden' agreement.

 # Themes

 Go to Content > [Content management] Themes > 'Default for Nederland' > 'Circuit Nederland' theme and add the following to the 'Custom style' section: